MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 - When cloud update first discovers a device with the latest Microsoft 365 Apps version for the Monthly Enterprise Channel already installed, it displays **Onboarding to Monthly Enterprise Channel**.
 This status continues until the next update is released, usually on the upcoming patch Tuesday.

-- When cloud update first discovers a device with an outdated Microsoft 365 Apps version for the Monthly Enterprise Channel, and it's scheduled in a later custom rollout wave, the device displays **Onboarding to Monthly Enterprise Channel**.
+- When cloud update first discovers a device with an outdated Microsoft 365 Apps version for Monthly Enterprise Channel, and is scheduled in a later custom rollout wave, the device displays **Onboarding to Monthly Enterprise Channel**.
 This status remains until the device's wave begins and the update is released.

 ### Devices are updating outside of their assigned wave